How Khabib Cuts Weight & How Much Does He Actually Weigh?

-After weigh-ins, Khabib gains everything back and stands in the Octagon somewhere around 176 lbs or 80 kg mark.
-It’s normal and not unusual situation in the MMA world: Anderson Silva used to gain about 25 lbs after weigh-ins, Georges St Pierre – 20 lbs.
+After weigh-ins, Khabib gains everything back and stands in the Octagon somewhere around the 176 lbs or 80 kg mark.
+It’s a normal and not unusual situation in the MMA world: Anderson Silva used to gain about 25 lbs after weigh-ins, Georges St Pierre – 20 lbs.
 If we look at the Lightweight division, Tony Ferguson’s weight cuts are similar to Nurmagomedov’s.

 Is there any secret about Nurmagomedov’s weight cutting process?

 Not really, the process of cutting weight is pretty straightforward and Khabib uses the same strategy as most combat athletes.
 It’s all about manipulating your water and sodium levels and decreasing water consumption.
 “The Eagle” drinks 8 liters of water a day for a week prior to the contest and stops water consumption a day before weigh-ins (he losses about 4 kg by doing so).
 He uses a sauna and runs on a treadmill to cut the last few pounds.

 His diet during the weight cut process consists of